Make a promise to get the facts about multiple myeloma (MM)

 That’s My Word TM is all about making a promise—to ourselves, our loved ones, and our community.
 You can make a difference by raising awareness of MM, committing to routine checkups, and encouraging those who may be at risk to proactively seek out care.

-image for the Risk factors
+image for the Risk factorsimage for the Risk factors

 Do you know your MM risk factors?